Student Belonging

 Contact: NAAMA@Brown.edu

-The National Arab American Medical Association (NAAMA) NextGen brings together Arab American medical students for advocacy, community service, and professional development.
-The Warren Alpert Medical School of Brown University chapter hopes to foster community and promote member development.
-NAAMA NextGen chapters accomplish these goals by hosting professional development events, socials, mentorship programs, philanthropic initiatives, and creating passive resources for students.
+The National Arab American Medical Association (NAAMA) NextGen offers programs and resources for all members of the campus community interested in exploring issues related to Arab Americans in health care.
+The Warren Alpert Medical School chapter brings medical students together for advocacy, community service, and professional development by hosting professional development events, socials, mentorship programs, philanthropic initiatives, and creating passive resources for all students.
+Students from all backgrounds are welcome to join.

 Executive Board: Jenee Anekwe MD'28, Helena Bates MD'28, Victor Damptey MD'28, Gregory (Nick) Gibson MD'28, Matthew Holman MD'28, Toluwalope (Tolu) Ogunfowora MD'28, She'Kyra Paige MD'28, Arianne Smith MD'28